Hints Stream

 #![allow(unused)] fn main() { pub fn init_hints_file(hints_file_path: PathBuf, ready: Option<oneshot::Sender<()>>) -> Result<()> }

-This function stores the generated hints in the file specified by the hints_file_path parameter.
+Stores the generated hints in the file specified by hints_file_path.

-This function sends the hints through the Unix socket specified by the socket_path parameter.
+Sends the hints through the Unix socket specified by socket_path.

-The optional ready parameter can be used for synchronization with the host when the guest program is executed in a separate thread to generate hints in parallel.
-It signals ready when the hints generation is ready to start writing hints through the Unix socket.
+readyparameter can be used for synchronization with the host when the guest is executed in a separate thread to generate hints in parallel.
+It signalsreadywhen the writer is ready to start sending hints over the socket.

 #![allow(unused)] fn main() { pub fn close_hints() -> Result<()> }